rackerlabs/support-how-to/content/cloud-networks/common-network-troubleshooting-tools.md

 #### Ping

-Ping is a computer network administration software utility used to test how reachable a host on an Internet Protocol (IP) network is.
-It also measures the amount of time messages (listed in the output as `packets`) take to send from originating host of to a destination computer and back.
+Ping is a computer network administration utility that you can use to test how reachable a host is on an IP network.
+It also measures the amount of time that messages (or `packets`) take to travel from the origin host to a destination computer and back.

 Ping commands require no flags to test.
-Simply use enter the command `ping` followed by the URL or IP addresses of the website you are testing.
-You can find the IP Address of your website in the **Servers** section of the [Cloud control panel](https://mycloud.rackspace.com/).
+Enter the `ping` command followed by the URL or IP addresses of the website or server you are testing.
+You can find the IP address in the **Servers** section of the [Cloud Control Panel](https://mycloud.rackspace.com/).

     ping google.com

-**Good Ping response**
+**Successful ping response**

-If `ping` indicates an equal amount of `packets` transmitted and received, as well as a response time of under 100ms in the US and under 200ms outside of the US (as shown in the following example), no networking issues exist:
+If the `ping` command indicates that an equal number of `packets` were transmitted and received, and shows a response time of under 100 ms in the US and under 200 ms outside of the US, no networking issues exist.
+The following example shows a successful response:

     $ ping google.com
     PING google.com (216.58.218.238) 56(84) bytes of data.